 That might not sound like a lot, but rebates add up.
-From the time rebates were created in 2012 through the end of 2021, health insurers had returned $9.8 billion3 worth of rebates to their policyholders.
+Between 2012 and 2022, health insurers have returned $10.8 billion3 in rebates to enrollees.

-Looking ahead, insurers are having the difficult task of predicting premiums due to the continuing pandemic, inflation, and uncertainty about the fate of the American Rescue Plan Act.
-If your employer offers alternative health benefits, such as an HRA through PeopleKeep, it could be your best bet to control rising premium costs in an unstable individual market.
+These days, insurers may have difficulty predicting premiums due to inflation and the economy.
+If your employer offers alternative health benefits, such as an HRA through PeopleKeep, it could be your best bet to control rising premiums and plan costs in an unstable market.